 What the Vet Will Do

-The vet will assess your dog's state and the extent of their injuries.
+The vet will assess your dog's state and the extent of its injuries.
 Based on many variables, the vet will suggest either having the bone repaired, setting the bone, or in very severe cases, amputating the limb.

 Very likely, your dog will need x-rays of the injured area to assess the type and extent of the fracture.
 They may also need to be sedated and/or given pain control during this process.